Vinaysankeerth13/Accuknox_Assignment_VinaySankeerthNalla/README.md

 # Accuknox Dashboard Assignment

-This is a website I built as part of an assignment for Accuknox.
+This is a website (Analytics Dashboard) I built as part of an assignment for Accuknox.

 # How to Run This Project